Plumbing Drain Slope Requirements: Code Standards & Installation Guide

 Shower drain slope requirements cover two distinct measurements: the floor surface slope and the drain pipe slope.
 These are separate requirements.

-• Shower floor surface: Must slope a minimum of ¼ inch per foot toward the drain on all sides so water doesn't pool
+• Shower floor surface: IPC Section 417.5.2 requires shower floors to slope a minimum of ¼ inch per foot toward the drain so water doesn't pool

-• ADA-compliant showers: Limited to a 1:48 slope ratio (≈ ¼" per foot) to allow safe wheelchair access
+• ADA-compliant showers: Limited to a 1:48 slope ratio maximum (≈ ¼" per foot) in any direction within the accessible clear floor space, per ADA 608 and Access Board guidance

-The functional standard for shower floor drainage is that all standing water must drain within 10 minutes of shower use — no low spots, no reverse slopes.
+The functional standard for shower floor drainage is that all standing water must drain within 10 minutes of shower use, with no low spots or reverse slopes.
+For ADA installations, linear (trench) drains are often preferred because they allow a flush transition into the shower.
+Our guide on accessible bathroom plumbing walks through the full set of ADA design rules for aging-in-place remodels.

 Too Little Slope (Under ¼\